SAP/spartacus-docs/_pages/dev/cds-integration.md

     ...
 ```

-## Merchandising
+## Context-Driven Merchandising

 ### CMS Component

-By using the b2c_acc_plus recipe in your EC storefront, and configuring Merchandising according to [Context-Driven Merchandising Module](https://help.sap.com/viewer/50c996852b32456c96d3161a95544cdb/1905/en-US/5c53aa7a578e48f186817211b4c87e72.html), then Merchandising is ready to work with Spartacus out of the box.
+Once you use the `b2c_acc_plus` recipe in your SAP Commerce storefront and configure Merchandising according to the instructions in [Context-Driven Merchandising Module](https://help.sap.com/viewer/50c996852b32456c96d3161a95544cdb/1905/en-US/5c53aa7a578e48f186817211b4c87e72.html), Merchandising is ready to work with Spartacus out of the box.

-To add a SAP Context-Driven Merchandising Carousel to a page following the steps: -
+To add a Context-Driven Merchandising carousel to a page, follow these steps:

-- Launch Smartedit.
+1. Launch SmartEdit.
-- Edit the page you wish to add a merchandising carousel to.
+2. Edit the page you want to add a merchandising carousel to.
-- Click on the '+ Component' button in Smartedit.
-- You should see the 'SAP Context-Driven Merchandising Carousel' component, If you do not see if, please use the search box.
+3. Click the **+ Component** button in SmartEdit.
+You should see the **SAP Context-Driven Merchandising Carousel** component.
+If you do not see it, use the search box.
-- Drag and drop the component onto a content slot on the page.
-  - If the component doesn't drop when using 'Basic Edit' mode, then please switch to 'Advanced Edit' mode using the drop down in Smartedit.
+4. Drag and drop the component onto a content slot on the page.
+If the component does not drop in the 'Basic Edit' mode, switch to the 'Advanced Edit' mode using the dropdown in SmartEdit.
-- Fill in the fields of the configuration window that will be displayed, including selecting a configured strategy from the 'Strategy' drop down box.
+- Fill in the fields of the configuration window that appears.
+Select a configured strategy from the **Strategy** dropdown menu.
-- Click the 'Save' button.
-- The rendered merchandising carousel should now be visible in the page you're editing.

-OR
+6. Click **Save** for the Merchandising carousel to appear on the page you are editing.

-If you know your strategyId and want to add the merchandising carousel yourself, then the following impex example will help you do this.
+If you know your `strategyId` and want to add the Merchandising carousel yourself, use the following impex example.

 ```
 # Homepage carousel